SUNCAT-Center/CatLearn/README.md

 [(Back to top)](#table-of-contents)

 Anyone is welcome to contribute to the project.
 Please see the contribution guide for help setting up a local copy of the code.
+There are some `TODO` items in the README files for the various modules that give suggestions on parts of the code that could be improved.

 ## Authors
 [(Back to top)](#table-of-contents)